3 flips for Hirano but a 4th win for James at Winter X

 After Hirano fell on his final run, James, who was last on the start list, simply went for straight airs on a victory lap.
 This was James’ first contest in America this season, and he has been playing it coy about the triple cork.

 The next chance to find out what, exactly, he’s been working on in a secret setting in Europe will come Feb.
-11 on the halfpipe in the mountains outside Beijing.
+11 in the halfpipe finals in the mountains outside Beijing.

 Also in the mix there, but absent from Aspen, will be three-time Olympic champion Shaun White and last year’s Winter X champion, Yuto Totsuka.
 Totsuka crashed hard at the last Olympics but has been dominating this sport through most of the last 24 months.